 The additive must be fully mixed to guarantee a regulated blend and any secondary treatment must be pre-diluted and free-flowing.

 Each case must be evaluated individually because the existing additive may have exhausted the sensitivity and response of the fuel to further additive treatment.

 For fuel that does not contain any cold flow additive, the cloud point and CFFP results will be very alike.
 The cloud point for fuel that contains additives tends to be around 10°C above the CFPP level, which is why a waxy appearance might transpire when fuels are below the cloud point.

 What is Crown Oil doing to minimise winter red diesel problems?

 Crown Oil supplies red diesel that is suited for the season by varying the cloud point depending on the season and location.

 Purchasing your red diesel from the most trusted supplier in the UK gives you peace of mind that you are guaranteed a product that will never let you down.
 With nationwide coverage and quantities available in 205-litre barrels right up to 36,000 litres and more, we provide same day and next day deliveries for when you need us the most.

-If you have any queries regarding the correct grade of red diesel (gas oil) this winter, please get in touch on 0845 313 0845 to avoid encountering any operational problems this winter.
+If you have any queries regarding the correct grade of red diesel (gas oil) this winter, get in touch with us on 0330 123 1444 today to avoid encountering any operational problems this winter.